 Even though the religious beliefs of the Indians were in place hundreds and even thousands of years ago, many values and traditions of the faith are still practiced today.
 Ceremonies honor the belief that everyone and everything on Earth is connected and should be treated with respect.
 Sacred items still have their special significance, and it is very important for everyone to be respectful of the customs that are part of any culture.

-An eagle feather is a sacred object for American Indians.
+• Only American Indian tribal members may possess eagle feathers is a sacred object for American Indians.
 It is a symbol of the Creator (God).
 Of all the birds, the Creator chose the eagle to be the leader.
 It flies the highest and sees the farthest of all creatures.
 Eagle feathers are worn at special ceremonies and must be treated with the greatest respect.

 The United States government has passed laws protecting cultural and religious practices.
 One of these laws states that only American Indian tribal members may possess (own or have) eagle feathers.
 Anyone else can be arrested and fined or put in jail for having an eagle feather.